brettgirod/build-board/README.md

 # build-board
-Project Notes and build board
+Project Notes

+Removed part of the description